PritenMakwana44/unfiltered-anime/README.md

 ### Wireframes

-I used Balsamic to create my wireframes.
+I used Balsamiq to create my wireframes.
 I based my designs on a desktop site first then made them responsive after built.

 Main Page Design:  The main page is my home page for the review site.
 ![Mainpage](readme/images/Mainpagelayout.png)